-Does your organization have a person on staff who everyone can go to in order to get a problem solved?
+Does your organization have a person on staff who everyone can go to in order to get a problem solved also known as a Super Nurse?
 For example, someone who knows how to obtain guest Wi-Fi access for a visiting contractor?
 Who is the same person who can always find that hidden file on the network, and knows how to correct the mistake in your EMR or MRP system?

-Perhaps your organization is a customer-facing business and this person also goes above and beyond to follow up with a customer who has a special request and double-checks every item before your product goes out the door.
+Perhaps your organization is a customer-facing business and this person also goes above and beyond to follow up with a customer who has a special request.
+Or they double-check every item before your product goes out the door.

 Picture a person on your team who matches this description.